-The Citi® Diamond Preferred® Card offers 18 months of 0 percent intro APR on both purchases and balance transfers (13.74 percent to 23.74 percent variable APR thereafter), making it an excellent option for people who want to cover a large medical bill or transfer a large balance.
+The Citi® Diamond Preferred® Card offers 0 percent intro APR on purchases for 12 months and 21 months on balance transfers (13.74 percent to 23.74 percent variable APR thereafter), making it an excellent option for people who want to cover a large medical bill or transfer a large balance.

-If you’re ready to make a budget and tackle your medical expenses before the intro APR period runs out, the Citi Diamond Preferred Card can help you put medical bills on credit, and you’ll get a year and a half to pay your balance down before you’ll need to start paying interest.
+If you’re ready to make a budget and tackle your medical expenses before the intro purchase APR period runs out, the Citi Diamond Preferred Card can help you put medical bills on credit, and you’ll get a year to pay your balance down before you’ll need to start paying interest.

 You’ll be more likely to be accepted for the Citi Diamond Preferred if you have excellent credit, so keep that in mind before deciding to apply.
 This card also has no rewards program.

 Discover it® Cash Back

 The Discover it® Cash Back offers 14 months of a 0 percent intro APR on purchases and balance transfers (11.99 percent to 22.99 percent variable APR thereafter).
 It also offers some of the best cash back rewards in the industry, making the Discover it Cash Back a good choice for people who want to pay off medical debt while earning rewards on new purchases.